susconnor/AWS-CloudFormation-HomeLab/README.md

 Now that we have multiple resources, let's take a look at the CloudFormation template that has been generated.
 Notice that the template reflects the complete resource structure, not just the properties section.

-Be sure to validate your template after making any changes using the button in the upper right corner.
+Be sure to validate your template using the button in the upper right corner after making any changes.
 Once all resources have been added, this template can be uploaded to CloudFormation at any time to quickly recreate your home lab.

 ![Template](images/p3.png)

 ### Internet & NAT Gateways

-Placing our instances in a private subnet is great for security, but if we can't connect to the internet we also can't perform updates or connect to our machines using the method we have planned.
+Placing our instances in a private subnet is great for security, but if we can't connect to the internet, we also can't perform updates or connect to our machines using the method we have planned.

-An internet gateway enables resources in your subnets to connect to the internet if the resource has a public IP address.
+An internet gateway enables resources in your subnet to connect to the internet if they have a public IP address.
 Similarly, resources on the internet can initiate a connection to resources in your subnet using the public IP address.
-Sounds great, but neither of our instances have public IP addresses.
+Sounds great, but neither of our instances has a public IP address.
 What we need is a NAT Gateway.

 The NAT Gateway translates private IP addresses of instances to its own public IP, enabling them to access the internet while preventing direct inbound connections.